Derev05/derev05.github.io/_posts/2026-12-01-setting-up-pfsense.md

 ---
-title: Setting up pfSense and OpenVPN on my homelab
+title: Setting up pfSense in my homelab
 date: 2026-12-01 14:00:22 +0800
 categories: [cybersecurity, homelab, proxmox]
-tags: [cybersecurity, homelab, proxmox, pfsense, openvpn]
+tags: [cybersecurity, homelab, proxmox, pfsense]
 ---

 Introduction
 ----
-In this post, I will be going over how I set up my internal network with firewall rules using pfSense and OpenVPN.
+In this post, I will be going over how I set up my internal network with firewall rules using pfSense.
 Configuring both of them took me a few days, which consisted of reading tutorials, documentation and testing.

 The main tutorial I have been using is 0xBen's guide on converting a laptop into a cybersecurity lab which you can find here:
 [Installing Proxmox on a Laptop and Building a Cybersecurity Lab](https://benheater.com/proxmox-cybersecurity-lab/)

-My main motivation for setting up pfSense and OpenVPN were the following:
+This was why I wanted to set up pfSense:
 * I needed clear network segmentation between my internal network of DVVMs (Damn Vulnerable Virtual Machines) and my home LAN.
 * Hosting DVVMs on the home LAN is a recipe for disaster.
-* I wanted a remote access point to the internal network using OpenVPN.
 * For now I only have an Active Directory lab, but I need to factor in future plans that will require more VLAN subnets.
-* I thought this would be a good way to get hands-on experience with network segmentation, firewall rules and VPN routing.
+* I thought this would be a good way to get hands-on experience with network segmentation and firewall rules.

 Configuring the Network: OVS Switches and IntPorts
 ----
 Before I can install pfSense, I will need to add an additional network interface into my Proxmox network config to house my LAN and VLAN subnets.